Jailed Libor trader Hayes loses appeal over house sale

 “Ms Tighe made no financial contributions at all, directly or indirectly, towards the purchase...Their marriage for around a year, and Joshua’s (their son) birth in October 2011, cannot of itself involve ‘consideration’ of ‘value’...” the judges said in the ruling.

-Tighe said she was disappointed that her contribution to the marriage had not been recognised.
+Tighe said she was disappointed that her contribution to the marriage had not been recognized.

 “Sarah and I are very disappointed with this outcome,” Hayes said in a statement.
 “This is unfair on Sarah and my 6-year-old son, Joshua.
 I will now consider options for a further appeal.”